 If the provisioning profile of an iOS app that you select to install on a specific device does not include that device, a warning icon will be displayed, and you will not be able to proceed with your selection.
 Note that this only applies when selecting a specific device, and not if you select a device by capabilities.

-You can upload an app in one of the following ways:
+Upload an app in one of the following ways:

 - For all users: Click the APPS tab.
 In the APPLICATIONS pane click Upload (list view) or Upload application (card view).
 Select the app.